dokhyi/carla-autoware/README.md

 ```sh
 roslaunch carla_autoware_agent carla_autoware_agent.launch town:=Town01
 ```

+notes：

+The not subscribed topics may not be an issue.
+Try to give the ego car a goal in Rviz (just click goal in navi bar then click anywhere on the map) and see if it moves.

 ## CARLA Autoware contents
 The [autoware-contents](https://bitbucket.org/carla-simulator/autoware-contents.git) repository contains additional data required to run Autoware with CARLA, including the point cloud maps, vector maps and configuration files.